 4. Operations Consultant

 Marketing operations is about the people, process, and technology that make a marketing department run.
 A marketing operations consultant helps a marketing organization run smoothly and efficiently.
 This consultant will help align marketing with the company's goals and ensure the work is generating a positive ROI.
-They will also help develop technology and processes to ensure that marketing is done efficiently and returning results.
+They will also help develop with technology and processes to ensure that marketing is done efficiently and returning results.

 At 1 Bold Step, being a Marketing Operations Consultant is one of our main focuses.
 While we also do brand, outbound, and inbound consulting, we believe that marketing operations must be in order for all the other types of marketing to be successful.
 We help our clients build their marketing strategy, architect their marketing automation, create the needed processes to keep everything running smoothly, and ensure all the right people are on the team.